 We began heading to our cars as the bright orange sun began fading in the distance.
 I couldn’t believe that our time together was almost over.
 Hanging out with these two was a blast and we created so much magic during their engagement session.
 I can’t wait to get these married next October at Double Creek Farms.

-If you loved this blog post and are interested in reading more like this click here or if your so damn in love with what I do and need to reach out click here.
+If you loved this blog post and are interested in reading more like this check out the blog or if your so damn in love with what I do and want to work together let’s get in touch!
 If you want to keep up with the latest love stories follow along on Instagram.

 Jamey thank you so much!
 That means the absolute most to me!